 That's how our ships had done it!
 They knew a big storm was coming five days ahead of time!
 That's why we threw everything we had at their line of 100 ships at Calais and when we had nothing left we set our own ships a fire and sailed those against their Armada.
 Many Englishmen volunteered to give their lives to steer the ships into the Spanish Armada at anchor and they sailed in screaming (that fact was not known was it?).

-Then suddenly God unleashes his wrath on them for making war with England by creating a massive storm when they tried to invade.
+Then suddenly God unleashes his wrath on the Spanish for making war with England by creating a massive storm when they tried to invade.
 It was one of the worst storm imaginable and it destroyed much of their fleet.
 The information was worth an incredible amount of money.
-However, the bard never shared the information with Spain or with any other of my countries enemies..
+However, the bard never shared the information with Spain or with any other of my countries enemies.

 She leaned over and looked down at me.
 Then she said 'what are you doing making private war with England's enemies?'